Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 __tsconfig.json__ holds information about your Typescript configuration.

+__.travis.yml__ holds information for deployment on [Travis-CI](https://travis-ci.com/), which handles continuous integration and continuous deployment for applications.
+Basically, it builds and deploys your apps to wherever you configure it to do that.
+For this project, we have it to double check our work and make sure there are no styling issues before we push our catch-up code for the week, so it's not anything you have to worry about.

 #### Backend

 __pom.xml__ is a file with project build instructions, dependencies, and other project information.